 South Carolina Fair Housing Act: An Overview

-Upkeep Media • Dec 02, 2022
+Upkeep Media • December 2, 2022

-The act was passed and signed into law after the assassination of Martin Luther King, Jr, one of the most prominent civil rights leaders at the time.
+Fair Housing was passed and signed into law after the assassination of Martin Luther King, Jr, one of the most prominent civil rights leaders at the time.

-Who Is Protected by the Fair Housing Act?
+Who Is Protected by Fair Housing?

 A tenant holds the red and black harness of a golden retriever, which reads ‘Service dog’.